IT'S TIME FOR THE

 AWARDS

-The Annual Trans Visibility Awards are coming back this Trans Month, and nominations are open now!
+The Annual Trans Visibility Awards are coming back this Trans Month, witht he winners being announced at the Gender Revel Gala on 7th November 2025.

 The Trans Visibility Awards honours the incredible contributions of transgender, gender diverse and non-binary people and our allies.
 This is your chance to recognise the changemakers and champions in our communities.